-The IES higher level (derived) data products are still TBD, but may include plasma density, flow velocity, ion and electron pressure, ion and electron temperature, and ion and electron pitch angle distributions.
-Many of these calculations will require co-operation with other RPC instruments: Calculations of ion moments require some composition data (e.g. the mean mass to charge ratio) and electron pitch angle distributions require data on the direction of the magnetic field.
+The IES higher level (derived) data products may include plasma density, flow velocity, ion and electron pressure, ion and electron temperature, and ion and electron pitch angle distributions.
+Many of these calculations will require co-operation with other RPC instruments: Calculations of ion moments require some composition data (e.g. the mean mass to charge ratio)..